Render Studio Examples and Resources

 -

-Select the part to which you want the FFF 3D print thermoplastic Appearance applied in the Scene graph or graphics area.
-Here, the boat is selected.
+Select the part to which you want the FFF 3D print thermoplastic Appearance applied in the Scene list or graphics area.
+Here, the entire Part Studio is selected.
 Search for FFF in the Appearance library.
-Right-click on the FFF 3D print thermoplastic thumbnail and click Assign from the context menu:
+Right-click on the FFF 3D print — Thermoplastic Appearance's thumbnail and click Assign from the context menu:

 -